NajarinUppu/Multi-Tier-web-app-example/README.md

 ### Garden Providers

-The `main` branch uses the `local-kubernetes` provider.
+The `main` branch uses the `Docker-compose` provider.
 The [tutorial from our documentation](https://docs.garden.io/tutorials/your-first-project) however goes into more detail and discusses the different options for deploying the project to Kubernetes.

 ### Garden Actions